mamg22/tmx4ml/README.md

 Clone or download this project, install dependencies and run the `main.py` script.
 It will start a server listening on port `8080` for all interfaces `0.0.0.0`.
 For a list of dependencies to manually install, check the `pyproject.toml` file.

+For configurtion, pass the `-h`/`--help` flag to the program to check out the available options.

 Using `uv` is recommended to allow easy dependency management and for running the program:

 ```console